 We provide two kinds of extraction procedures: A simple extraction and a surgical extraction.

-A simple extraction is the removal of a tooth that had already erupted out of the gum line.
-For a simple extraction, the tooth is loosened with an instrument called an elevator, before the tooth is removed with forceps (an instrument that resembles a tong or tweezer).
+A simple extraction removes a tooth that has already erupted from the gum line.
+For a simple extraction, we loosen the tooth with an instrument called an elevator before the tooth is removed with forceps (an instrument that resembles a tong or tweezer).

-A surgical extraction is a more complex procedure that is necessary when the tooth has broken off at the gum line or has not erupted in the mouth.
-With a surgical extraction, small incisions are made into the gum to surgically remove the broken or impacted tooth.
+A surgical extraction is a more intricate process necessary when the tooth has not erupted or has broken off at the gum line.
+With surgical extraction, small incisions are made into the gum to remove the broken or impacted tooth surgically.